 - Livability Code Enforcement—The Department of Permits, Approvals and Inspections enforces Baltimore County zoning regulations, the livability code, the investment property act, the Maryland Accessibility Code and weed control.

 - Neighborhood Improvement—The Department of Planning, Division of Neighborhood Improvement preserves, stabilizes and enhances the human, physical and economic condition of urban communities through cooperative public-private programs, which address specific neighborhood concerns and foster local self-reliance.

-Article 3, Title 3, Subtitle 11 of the Baltimore County Code 2003 establishes and mandates the Baltimore County Human Relations Commission to investigate complaints of discrimination in the areas of employment, housing, education, public accommodations and finance on the basis of race, color, creed, age, religion, sex (including sexual harassment and pregnancy), physical and mental disability, national origin, marital status, sexual orientation and gender identity or expression.
+Article 3, Title 3, Subtitle 11 of the Baltimore County Code 2003 establishes and mandates the HRC to investigate complaints of discrimination in the areas of employment, housing, education, public accommodations and finance on the basis of race, color, creed, age, religion, sex (including sexual harassment and pregnancy), physical and mental disability, national origin, marital status, sexual orientation and gender identity or expression.
 The definitions and procedures for executing the public policy to eliminate discriminatory practices within the County are contained in Article 29 of the Baltimore County Code, 2003.
 In addition to investigating complaints of discrimination, the Commission, in consultation with the Executive Director, is empowered to:

 - Coordinate and conduct trainings and seminars in intergroup relations

 - Initiate and conduct surveys, studies, inquiries and public hearings

 - Make recommendations on intergroup relations to the County Executive and County Council

 - Cooperate with other commissions, agencies, organizations and groups including, but not limited to federal, state and counties